-Each pathway can help learners to clearly structure and communicate information, provide reasons to support ideas and opinions, and ask questions that deepen knowledge and understanding of a topic.
-All of these skills support cognitive and personal development, both of which are needed to ensure learners fulfill their potential.
+Each pathway can help learners to clearly structure and communicate information, support ideas with valid opinions, and ask questions that deepen knowledge and understanding of a topic.
+These skills support both cognitive and personal development, which are needed to ensure learners fulfill their potential.

-Through these four pathways, the qualification allows learners to develop their communication skills in a way that suits them, playing to their strengths and interests.
-For example, it would support learners who wish to:
+Through these four pathways, the qualification allows learners to develop their communication skills in a way that suits them, drawing on their strengths and interests.
+For example, it can support learners who wish to:

-- broaden their understanding of a curriculum topic in a subject of their choice - gain an interest in current affairs - develop a love for literature and perform poetry and prose - perform a self-composition and - know more about a specific career that is of interest to them.
+- broaden their understanding of a curriculum topic in a subject of their choice; - explore an interest in current affairs; - develop a love for literature and perform poetry and prose; - perform a self-composition; or - investigate a specific career that is of interest to them.